groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-OneNote Document (.one) is created by Microsoft OneNote application.
+Represents a OneNote Document (.one) created by Microsoft OneNote application.
 OneNote lets you gather information using the application as if you are using your draftpad for taking notes.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/note-taking/one